Amy Winehouse: A Family Portrait at the Jewish Museum

 Winehouse’s application to Sylvia Young lines the walls, her childlike scrawl poignantly revealing the now famous quote “I want people to hear my voice and just… forget their troubles for five minutes”.
 We gaze upon school uniforms and family photos – not just of the singer but of her Jewish ancestry and her much loved Grandma Cynthia.

 Clothes (revealing just how tiny she was) are in display cases: her Glastonbury dress, her dress from the Tears Dry on Their Own video, and more.
 It is disquieting to be gazing at clothes worn by a woman who should only be turning 30 this year.

 By the exit are decorative bird cages owned by Winehouse.
 One can’t help but feel that this is a metaphor for the life she was forced to lead.
 Recently Alex Winehouse, speaking publically for the first time, has been quoted as saying Amy “was pretty much shut in the house and couldn’t go anywhere” due to press.
 Sarah Vaughan’s lyrics (covered in October Song) now ring true: “lovebird, my beautiful bird/ spoke until one day she couldn’t be heard”.

-Amy Winehouse: A Family Portrait is on at the Jewish Museum until 15th September 2013, for further information visit here.
+Amy Winehouse: A Family Portrait is at the Jewish Museum until 15th September 2013.
+For further information visit the museum’s website here.